sanchi2024/Prodigy-MernStack-JobPortal/README.md

-**Prodigy – A Full-Stack Job Portal (MERN)**
+**Prodigy - MERN STACK JOB PORTAL**
-Prodigy is a feature-rich job portal built using the powerful MERN stack (MongoDB, Express.js, Reac Prodigy is a feature-rich job portal built using the powerful MERN stack (MongoDB, Express.js, React, Node.js).
-The platform provides seamless functionality for both recruiters and job seekers, each with their own tailored dashboards and workflows.
+Prodigy is a modern, feature-rich job portal built using the MERN stack (MongoDB, Express.js, React, Node.js).
+It offers a seamless experience for both recruiters and job seekers, each with their own dedicated dashboards and workflows.
+Whether you're a company looking to post job listings or a candidate searching and applying for opportunities, Prodigy provides the tools and interface to make the process efficient and user-friendly.

 **📸 Live Preview: https://prodigy-portal.vercel.app/**